MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical-ur1.md

 ---
 ms.assetid: 049a010e-78e8-4c93-b8ca-4543ae0c55d7
 title: Set up logical networks in VMM 2019 UR1 and later fabric
-description: This article describes how to set up logical networks in the VMM 2019 UR1 fabric.
+description: This article describes how to set up logical networks in the VMM 2019 UR1 and later fabric.
 author: jyothisuri
 ms.author: jsuri
 manager: evansma
-ms.date: 03/15/2022
+ms.date: 02/04/2020
 ms.topic: article
 ms.prod: system-center
 ms.technology: virtual-machine-manager
-monikerRange: '>=sc-vmm-2019'
+monikerRange: 'sc-vmm-2019'
 ---

-# Set up logical networks in the VMM
+# Set up logical networks in the VMM 2019 UR1 and later fabric

-::: moniker range="sc-vmm-2019"

 This article describes how to create logical networks in System Center 2019 Update Rollup 1 (UR1) and later Virtual Machine Manager (VMM).
-VMM 2019 UR1 offers a simplified flow of logical network creation.
+VMM 2019 UR1 and later offers a simplified flow of logical network creation.
 It supports network types and illustrations in the product based on use cases.

-::: moniker-end

-::: moniker range="sc-vmm-2022"
-This article describes how to create logical networks in System Center.
-System Center offers a simplified flow of logical network creation.
-It supports network types and illustrations in the product based on use cases.
-::: moniker-end

 >[!NOTE]
->For information on how to create logical networks in VMM earlier to 2019 UR1, see [Logical networks in VMM](network-logical.md).
+>For information on how to create logical networks in VMM 2019, see [Logical networks in VMM 2019 and later](network-logical.md).

 You have different types of networks in your organization, such as corporate networks and management networks.
 In VMM, each of these networks is defined as a logical network.
 Logical networks are logical objects that mirror your physical networks.